legluondunet/MyLittleLutrisScripts/The Longest Journey/README.md

 # The Longest Journey - Gog - Wine + ResidualVM win 32

 Description:
-Play the first opus of "The Longest Journey" GOG version on Linux with ResidualVM.
+This script will install "The Longest Journey" GOG edition with support for modern computer configuration.
+During install please let all options by default.
-Big thanks to people who gave their time to permit us playing this game in the best conditions.
+This script uses ResidualVM: https://www.residualvm.org/ Thanks to the people who helped us play this game in the best conditions.

 Technical notes:
 - Multilanguage: for the moment, this script could install english (default), french, spanish or italian subtitles, more to come soon...